caroleolivier/caroleolivier.github.io/_posts/2018-01-02-getting-up-and-running-with-react-native.md

 #### Step 4: install the Expo client

 I had never heard of the [Expo](https://expo.io) application before.
-Apparently, it allows the development of React Native application without having to install any Android or IOS SDK.
+Apparently, it allows the development of React Native application without having to install an Android or IOS SDK.
 It sounds like a great tool for users like me, i.e. who know React a little but don't know anything about developing mobile apps.

 I installed Expo on my Android phone and was able to see the bundled code in my app, phew!